Understanding Your Fertility Coverage and How to Use It

 Other accreditations and licenses may be required, such as the College of American Pathologists stamp of approval for laboratories.

 It may be obvious, but it’s also really important that you like your doctor.
-And part of liking your doctor is the experience and training that they have gained.
+And part of liking your doctor is the experience and training that they have gained during their years of practicing medicine.
 Don’t settle for less than a board-certified Reproductive Endocrinologist, the highest possible standard.

 Need help choosing a fertility clinic?

 What to Do When You Have Exhausted Your Insurance Options

 No insurance coverage possibilities at all?
 You might feel like you’ve hit a dead end.
 But you haven’t, and rest assured that you are NOT alone!
 There are other ways to afford infertility treatment if insurance doesn’t cover all (or any) of your expenses.